The Chronicles of Riddick: Assault on Dark Athena

 The Chronicles of Riddick: Assault on Dark Athena is a science fiction first-person action video game for Microsoft Windows, PlayStation 3, Xbox 360 and Mac OS X. The game is a sequel to The Chronicles of Riddick: Escape from Butcher Bay, which was remade and included along with the Assault on Dark Athena campaign.
 The game was released on April 7, 2009.
 A demo was released on Xbox Live on March 4, 2009, with a PlayStation Network release following on March 12, 2009.
 Virtual Programming released the Mac OS X version on April 16, 2010, as a download through Deliver2Mac.com and other digital distribution web sites.

-The game was developed by Tigon Studios and Starbreeze Studios, and published by Atari Interactive.
-According to Ian Stevens, Head of Production at Tigon Studios, the decision to do a remake was because Microsoft could not make the Xbox 360 backward compatible with Escape from Butcher Bay, and because they wanted to get the Escape story to a larger audience before progressing further.
+The game was developed by Tigon Studios and Starbreeze Studios, and published by Atari, Inc. According to Ian Stevens, Head of Production at Tigon Studios, the decision to do a remake was because Microsoft could not make the Xbox 360 backward compatible with Escape from Butcher Bay, and because they wanted to get the Escape story to a larger audience before progressing further.

 Dark Athena has improved graphics and artificial intelligence (AI) from Butcher Bay along with the addition of a multiplayer mode.
 The single player mode has also been expanded to include Riddick escaping onto a mercenary ship called Dark Athena.
 Vin Diesel, the voice and likeness of the title character, was involved in the production of Assault on Dark Athena.